strawn-ed/processing/index.md

 ## Download Processing

 Since this is a summer camp, there is no homework.
-However, if you'd like to explore Processing at home, you are free (and encouraged!) to download the Processing IDE [here](https://processing.org/download/).
+However, if you'd like to explore Processing at home, you are free (and encouraged!) to download the Processing IDE on your own computer. ([Download link](https://processing.org/download/))

 ## Additional Processing Resources